BestTimesToVisit.com Logo

 safety

-Rarotonga is generally very safe, but like anywhere, it's wise to be aware of your surroundings, especially at night.
-Stick to well-lit areas, and avoid walking alone on less populated beaches after dark.
-Inform someone of your plans if you're going on a hike or venturing out to a remote location.
+Rarotonga is generally very safe, but it's always wise to be aware of your surroundings, especially at night.
+Keep valuables secured in your accommodation and avoid walking alone on deserted beaches after dark.
+The biggest 'danger' is probably sunburn, so stay hydrated and protected!

 💡 Travel Tip: If you're planning your trip, it's worth checking flight prices on Trip.com before you decide.